wellyshen/react-cool-starter/README.md

 2. Pack necessary folders/files to your Node.js server:

+- ✅ public
 - ✅ node_modules
-- ✅ public
-- ✅ src
-- ✅ tools/webpack
-- ✅ index.ts
-- ✅ postcss.config.js
 - ✅ package.json
-- ✅ tsconfig.json

-3. Run your app:
+1. Run your app:

 ```sh
 yarn start
 ```

 > Ideally, the above steps can be integrated into your CI.
-I recommend you to pack the `./yarn.lock` for yarn installation by CI.
+I recommend you to pack the `yarn.lock` file for yarn installation by CI.

 ## Troubleshooting